 Steve Andrews teaches mostly 18th and 19th century American Literature.
 His primary research interests are literary pragmatism, the poetics of landscape, and the cultural history of...
-See this person's full profile
+See full profile

 Tim Arner specializes in medieval literature.
 His research and teaching interests include the writings of Geoffrey Chaucer, the influence of classical texts on Middle English poetry, and...
-See this person's full profile
+See full profile

 Michael Cavanagh (Ph.D.) specializes in modern poetry, English and Irish literature from 1800 to the present, Milton, Dante, and Joyce.

-His publications have...
-See this person's full profile
+His publications have appeared in English...
+See full profile

 Elizabeth Dobbs regularly taught courses on rhetoric and historical linguistics, and seminars on Chaucer and other English and European medieval writers.
 She co-taught a MAP Seminar, “...
-See this person's full profile
+See full profile

 Theresa (Terri) Geller teaches courses in film and media studies, literary and critical theory, and feminist and queer studies.
 Her research interests include film history, continental...
-See this person's full profile
+See full profile

-Astrid Henry teaches a wide variety of courses in Grinnell’s Gender, Women’s, and Sexuality Studies (GWSS) Program, including Introduction to...
-See this person's full profile
+Astrid Henry teaches a wide variety of courses in Grinnell’s Gender, Women’s, and Sexuality Studies (GWSS) Program, including Introduction to GWSS (GWS 111), Theory and Methodology in...
+See full profile

 Carolyn Jacobson's current research looks at Victorian novelists who made use of various disease theories to describe human relationships.

 Shuchi Kapila has published in major journals such as Victorian Studies, Nineteenth-Century Contexts, and Interventions.
 Her book, Educating Seeta: Family Romances of British India, was...
-See this person's full profile
+See full profile

 Saadi Simawe has taught English and African-American literatures.
 He also has offered independent projects on comparative literature and Middle Eastern literature.
 He has published...
-See this person's full profile
+See full profile

 Erik Simpson's literature courses focus on British writing from Shakespeare to the present, especially the literature of the eighteenth and nineteenth centuries.
 His primary research...
-See this person's full profile
+See full profile